rhdunn/conllu-en-validator/README.md

 : Check that `SpaceAfter` is not used within multi-word tokens.
 This will flag the use of `SpaceAfter` between other tokens that should be annotated as multi-word tokens.

+contractions
+: Check that `'` in dialectal contractions are kept as a single token instead of incorrectly split into a multi-word token.

 mwt-words
 : Check that the words in the multi-word token are correct.